-Projecting outdoors is a great way to get the whole family together to watch a movie on the big screens.
-Increasingly popular for watching finals and big sporting events or just movies with kids while toasting some marshmallows.
+Projecting outdoors is a great way to get the whole family together to watch a movie on the big screen.
+Increasingly popular for watching the footy finals and big sporting events or just movies with kids while toasting some marshmallows.
 Backyard movies can range in scale from a small gathering to the whole extended family.
 There are some things to consider to get the best out of your outdoor experience.

 No projector can compete with the power of the Sun so it's always best to wait for twilight before you begin.
 Keeping the image size small and/or using a brighter projector will enable you to use the projector earlier in the evening and assist in keeping the image as vibrant as possible.
 For most small backyard set ups we suggest using a projector with at least 4000 ANSI Lumens brightness however if you want a very large image it is recommended to go brighter.Installation Distance

 Installation Distance (also called Throw Distance) is simpy the distance the projector must be from the screen.
 Every projector has a certain distance back it must be, this distance is calculated using the advertised Throw Ratio.
 For many projectors on the Just Projectors website there is a throw distance chart that displays the required throw distance for some popular image/screen sizes.
 If you are fairly flexible with where the projector can sit then you won't need to worry too much about the Throw ratio however if you have a more unique requirement then it definitely should not be overlooked.
 Some clients, for example, like the idea of projecting over their backyard pool.
 Whilst this is possible if the distance is quite far (ie 8+ metres), it is likely most mainstream projectors will not work... you would need to consider a higher-end projector that has long-throw lens attachments available.